 - The party breached this obligation in spite of the fact that you and others could get hurt.

-- Because the party violated their obligation, you suffered a TBI.
+- Because the party violated its obligation, you suffered a TBI.

 - You are dealing with economic and non-economic losses relating to your injury.